Fax: (902) 897-4442

 Dr. Troye McPherson

-Central Nova Animal Hospital and Dr. Troye McPherson are very pleased to announce that she is joining our team on March 1, 2018.
+Dr. Troye McPherson joined our team on March 1, 2018.
 Troye has been practicing veterinary medicine for 29 years.
 She has a special interest in medicine and ultrasound.
 She is also the President of the Canadian Veterinary Medical Association, the national voice for Canada's Veterinarians and is the Canadian representative for the Federation of Veterinaians of Europe.

 Troye is originally form Cape Breton but has worked in Saskatchewan, Alberta and Nova Scotia.
 She currently lives in Dartmouth with her husband, 4 cats and 5 Border Collies.
 She is very active in dog sports, namely agility, rally obedience and sheep herding.
 A good portion of Troye's downtime is spent at her nephew's farm in Pictou County.